microsoft/TypeScript-wiki/Breaking-Changes.md

 y = <FooBar>{ foo: 1, bar: 2 };
 ```

-#### CommonJS module resolution no longer treats non-relative paths as relative
+#### CommonJS module resolution no longer assumes paths are relative

 Previously, for the files `one.ts` and `two.ts`, an import of `"one"` in `two.ts` would resolve to `one.ts` if they resided in the same directory.